joncamfield/satcommthreats/en.md

 ### Mitigations

 *  Much like with communicating via radio, it is handy to have staff briefed before on things like the [NATO alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet) or other simple, pre-arranged codewords.
-*  Use 2-way good radio etiquette to help with latency problems: https://www.csudh.edu/Assets/csudh-sites/dhpd/emergency-preparedness/two%20way%20radio%20protocol.pdf
+*  Use 2-way good radio etiquette to help with latency problems, see this [Two-Way Radio Protocol by California State University](https://www.csudh.edu/Assets/csudh-sites/dhpd/emergency-preparedness/two%20way%20radio%20protocol.pdf).

 <!--
 # Summary of Mitigations to consider